Professor and Department Chair

 First Year Seminar-Poverty and Social Justice

 Internship and Seminar in Human Service, Health, and Social Justice; Multicultural Counseling

 Mental Health and The Elderly; Counseling Theories

 Dr. Harris received a Ph.D. in Social Welfare from Case Western Reserve University and a Masters in Social Work with a specialty in Gerontology from the University of Michigan.
-She is currently licensed as an LISW in all three areas: individual, group, and administration/research.
+She is currently licensed in the state of Ohio as an LISW.

 Dr. Harris completed Post-Doctoral work in Sociology at Case Western Reserve University, where she specialized in the areas of Aging and Mental Health.
 She is the director of John Carroll University’s Interdisciplinary Concentration on Aging.
 For additional information, you may contact her directly.

 She has received training fellowships from: The National Institute of Aging, National Institute of Mental Health, Veterans Administration Health Services Research and Development, and The Gerontological Society of America; and grants from The Ford Foundation/Council of Graduate Schools, The Cleveland Foundation, Schnurmann Foundation, JCU Grauel Fellowship, JCU Summer Research Fellowships, Fenn Foundation, Matsushita Foundation, and the National Institution of Aging.

 Dr. Harris’s research focuses on understanding the psychosocial impact of a dementing illness on family members and persons living with early stage dementia.
 She has published 2 books, written over 50 book chapters and articles in leading gerontology journals, and presents nationally and internationally on dementia care.